democracyworks/docker-infrastructure-ci/README.md

 ## Releasing

-1. Commit your changes to `master`.
+1. Commit your changes to `main`.
 A continuous integration process will build, tag, and push a new image to the image repository.